genesiscommunitysuccess/docs/docs/03_server/11_tooling/02_intellij-plugin.md

 ## Prerequisites

- - Genesis Project usign server version 6.5.0 or later
+ - Genesis Project using server version 6.5.0 or later
  - Gradle project
  - Mono repo (having client and server in the same repository)
  - A database

 ## Installation

-The plugin is available from the [jet brains marketplace](https://plugins.jetbrains.com/plugin/21131-genesis-platform-support) and can be installed by searching for "Genesis Platform Support" from the plugin section of your intellij settings.
+The plugin is available from the [jet brains marketplace](https://plugins.jetbrains.com/plugin/21131-genesis-platform-support) and can be installed by searching for "Genesis Platform Support" from the plugin section of your IntelliJ settings.

 ## The Tools Window